whuang37/csgo-market/index.md

 ![Index](graphs/skinindex.png)

 After creating this graph, I generated the Bollinger Bands to see the volatility of the index.
 Bollinger bands are two lines that indicate the volatility of a stock or security.
 The further away the two lines are from each other, the more volatile the stock is.
 This is calculated by adding and subtracting 2 * standard deviation to the moving average.
-Although I am far from an experienced technical analyst, these bands seem to work in similar ways compared to the real-life stock market.
+Although I am far from an experienced technical analyst, **these bands seem to work in similar ways compared to the real-life stock market**.
 For instance, squeezes, when the distance between two bands is lowest in each area, indicate that a market will be bullish or bearish soon.
 This is seen in early-2015 and mid-2020, where price spikes were preceded by Bollinger Band squeezes.
 One would most likely have to calculate the Relative Strength Index (RSI) and use other technical analysis tools to fully use this information.

 These graphs also closely follow key events in CSGO trading, gambling and the COVID-19 pandemic.
 From 2015 to 2016, CSGO skins were extremely popular for one sole reason, gambling.
 Hundreds of different gambling sites popped up nearly overnight.
 Due to the legal gray area these sites stood in, as technically no real money was being used, these sites were left relatively untouched until mid-2016.
 On July 4th, 2016, popular youtubers Syndicate and TmartN were exposed for rigging their own gambling site, csgolotto.com.
 Soon after, Valve shut down all gambling sites.
 On one day, July 11, 2016, the index of CSGO skins dropped 21.74% from $3875.51 to $3032.89.
 The CSGO economy has never truly recovered from this moment.
 The market briefly recovered in early-2020, caused by an influx of players due to the COVID-19 pandemic, but this only lasted a few months before the market stabilized.